Find Affordable College Courses

 140 Yearly Graduations

 American College of Education is the 4th most popular school in the nation for students seeking a master's degree in child development.
 Roughly 8,100 attend the school each year.
 The average in-state tuition for full-time undergraduates is $5,160 per year, while in-state graduate students, on average, pay $5,640 per year.
-The child development program at American College of Education awarded 140 master's degrees during the 2020-2021 school year.
-About 99% of this group were women, and 29% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 140 people received their master's degree in child development from American College of Education.
+Around 24% of these students were from an underrepresented racial-ethnic group, and 97% were women.

 #5